What is a commercial property loan?

 Can you get a commercial property loan by just relying on the rental income from the lease?

 The short answer is yes.
-Some banks have specific lending policies that cater to this niche where by if the rental income is sufficient to support the loan repayments (usually on an interest only basis), the bank will not require to review or assess any other income or debts from you.
+Some banks have specific business loans that cater to this niche where if the rental income is sufficient to support the loan repayments (usually on an interest-only basis), the bank will not require to review or assess any other income or debts from you.

 However, this usually requires a lease to be at least 3 years to 5 years and it’s crucial that the lease is renewed before the loan term expires or you refinance your loan to another bank.